 5 Benefit Elections That Can Impact Your Taxes After Leaving BP

-As a BP employee, do you know the retirement date you choose can have a major effect on your retirement funds and tax bill?
-After a long career at BP, picking a retirement date that best utilizes your benefits can actually be quite complicated.
+As a BP employee, do you know the retirement date you choose can significantly affect your retirement funds and tax bill?
+After a long career at BP, picking a retirement date that best utilizes your benefits can be complicated.
 Let's face it: if you’re not thinking about your employee benefits, taxes, and income distribution when selecting your retirement date from BP, you’re potentially leaving money on the table.

 How can you — a BP employee — maximize your retirement funds?